The Difficulty of Balancing Activity and Rest-and What I'm Doing About It

 It’s small and compact enough to sit in my living room to one side of the television.
 Twice a month, I jump on it in a fit of guilt and swing away.
 I can feel my abs get tighter after only two 5-minute sessions on the strider.
 My posture instantly improves as does my upper body strength.
 And because my arms pull on bars that swing my legs forward and aft without taking steps, it doesn’t tire my legs or worsen the foot drop like a treadmill or stepper would.

-A short walk.
+A short walk and naps

 Taking a short walk outside gives me lots of benefits but is also more tiring.
 My usual route is over uneven grassy terrain and takes only seven minutes.
 It’s a workout for my weak, discombobulated feet, ankles, thighs, hips and lower back.
 When I get back home, I feel like a marionette with the strings cut as I collapse on the recliner.
 But I do recover after a short while.

+Then there are naps.
 Afternoons for 15-30 minutes, repeat as necessary.
 Napping doesn’t seem to affect my ability to fall asleep at night.
 But my need for naps decreases or disappears all together if I get 8-10 hours of uninterrupted nighttime slumber.

 Progress is its own reward—and also motivates me to keep it up.
 But guess what throws an Allen wrench into the works?
 Fatigue.
 The mind is willing but a rolling brain fog gathers much moss, swathing noble thoughts of physical exertion in emerald green forgetfulness.
 Yet I persist.
 One must.